 Midtown, New York, United States of America

 The Quin keeps her finger on the pulse of Midtown Manhattan from the corner of 57th Street and 6th Avenue.
-Located 2 blocks away from Central Park, the Quin puts guests in the center for New York City.
+Located 2 blocks away from Central Park, the Quin puts guests in the centre for New York City.